 Start Supplemental Information

-On September 11, 2018, Commerce published a notice of opportunity to request an administrative review of the antidumping duty order on OTR tires from China.
+On September 1, 2017, Commerce published a notice of opportunity to request an administrative review of the antidumping duty order on OTR Tires from China.

-Based on Start Printed Page 13634these requests, on November 11, 2018, in accordance with section 751(a) of the Tariff Act of 1930, as amended (the Act), Commerce published in the Federal Register a notice of initiation of an administrative review covering the period September 1, 2017, through August 31, 2017, with respect to three companies: Zhongwei, Maxon, and Leviathan.
+Based on these requests, on November 13, 2017, in accordance with section 751(a) of the Tariff Act of 1930, as amended (the Act), Commerce published in the Federal Register a notice of initiation of an administrative review covering the period September 1, 2016, through August 31, 2017, with respect to three companies: Zhongwei, Maxon, and Leviathan.

-Pursuant to 19 CFR 351.213(d)(1), the Secretary will rescind an administrative review, in part, if a party who requested the review withdraws the request within 90 days of the date of publication of the notice of initiation of the requested review.
-Xiongying, Triangle, and Jinhaoyang timely withdrew their requests for an administrative review, and no other party requested a review of these companies.
+Pursuant to 19 CFR 351.213(d)(1), the Secretary will rescind an administrative review, in whole or in part, if a party who requested the review withdraws the request within 90 days of the date of publication of the notice of initiation of the requested review.
+Leviathan and Maxon timely withdrew their respective requests for an administrative review; no other party requested a review of Start Printed Page 11683these companies.
 Accordingly, we are rescinding this review, in part, with respect to these companies, pursuant to 19 CFR 351.213(d)(1).
-The review will continue with respect to Honghua Tyre, Zhongwei, and Super Grip.

 Commerce will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries.
 For Leviathan and Maxon, the companies for which this review is rescinded, antidumping duties shall be assessed at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption, in accordance with 19 CFR 351.212(c)(1)(i).
-Commerce intends to issue appropriate assessment instructions to CBP 15 days after the publication of this notice in the Federal Register, if appropriate.
+Commerce intends to issue appropriate assessment instructions to CBP 15 days after publication of this notice.

 Notification to Importers